MK5000C: Appearance

-The MK5000C at first look appears similar to many 1990s era EMD locomotives.
 The MK5000C has a fuel tank and long hood that appear very similar to EMD designs; however mechanically the MK5000C shares very little in common with any EMD product.

 History

 Six were built, three in August 1994 for demonstration on the Southern Pacific numbered 501 to 503, and another three in August 1995 for demonstration on the Union Pacific numbered 9901 to 9903.
 Due to termination of the MK Rail high horsepower program, neither railroad purchased the model, and the units were returned after one year of demonstrations.
 Production was stopped after the sale of MK Rail in 1996, and three more partially built units sat in storage until 2001, when their frames were scrapped by MK Rail successor Motive Power.
 One of the MK5000C cabs was used on Dakota, Minnesota & Eastern Railroad 5000, a former ATSF SD45B rebuilt into a SD50M-3.
 This unit is still in service as MPEX 5000, and can be found in lease service on various railroads in North America.
 The other six were leased briefly to BC Rail.

 In 2001 the Utah Railway tested and later acquired all six from Wabtec, the owner of Motive Power.
 However, after one year of operation, all units were out of service due to problems with the main bearings on the Caterpillar 3612 diesel engine and Kato main alternator.
 The units were returned to Wabtec and had the Caterpillar 3612 and Kato main alternator removed and replaced with an EMD AR11 main alternator.
 At the same time, the engine blocks were replaced by EMD 3500 Horsepower 16-645F3B diesel engines from five retired Union Pacific EMD SD50 and one retired Union Pacific EMD GP50 locomotives.
 The six were reclassed with the designation MK50-3 and put back in service with the Utah Railway.

 In March 2017, four units were prepared to be shipped to the Kyle Railroad, a few months after Utah Railway's coal train contracts expired.
 A BNSF train picked up the four units and left with them on March 14, 2017.
-A fifth unit, left the Utah Railway in late March/April, and the final unit departed on April 6, 2017.
+A fifth unit left the Utah Railway in late March/April, and the final unit departed on April 6, 2017.

-In June 2024, Kyle Railroad took delivery of four ex- Kansas City Southern GE C44-9W locomotives, with the goal of replacing the fleet of MK5000C's.
-Five of the six MK5000C's have been sidelined as of May 2025.
+In June 2024, Kyle Railroad took delivery of four former Kansas City Southern GE C44-9W locomotives, with the goal of replacing the fleet of MK5000C's.
+All six MK5000C's have been sidelined as of July 2026.

+Preservation

+On June 24, 2026, the Promontory Chapter of the National Railway Historical Society announced on their Facebook page that Utah Railway #5004 had been acquired from the Kyle Railroad and would return to the Utah State Railroad Museum for preservation.
+The NRHS stated their goal was to evaluate the engine once in Ogden for future preservation options, with hopes to keep it operational. #5004 arrived in Ogden in July 2026, with a planned two year stay at the museum.